 The most expensive cities in terms of housing and cost of living are Munich, Düsseldorf, Stuttgart, Frankfurt, Hamburg, Heidelberg.

 Utilities, internet and service bills

-Utility costs are relatively high, you will spend about 2.50 EUR per square meter on heating, hot water, municipal charges, and management costs if you live in an apartment.
-So it’s 60*2.5= 150 EUR per month for 70 square meter apartment.
+Utility costs are relatively high; you will spend about 2.50 EUR per square meter on heating, hot water, municipal charges, and management costs if you live in an apartment.
+So it’s 60*2.5= 150 EUR per month for a 70 square meter apartment.

-Electricity is not included in these payments and is billed separately, as is your phone line and fast Internet connection.
-Together these will cost around 70 per EUR month on top for a 1-bed apartment.
+Electricity isn’t included in these payments and is billed separately, as is your phone line and fast Internet connection.
+Together these will cost around 70 EUR monthly for a 1-bed apartment.

 Also, keep in mind that you need insurance for your apartment or house in case something bad happens.
-Check all coverages here.
+Check the best coverage here.

-Which brings us to the 220 EUR in total for a 1-bed apartment in utility costs.
+This brings us to the 220 EUR in total for a 1-bedroom apartment in utility costs.